ComradDoge/DogeEU4/README.md

 - AI won't pick naval related ideas when it has no ports
 - Added Muskogee formable with ideas, factions and a mission tree
-- Deux canal tech required lowered to be equal with Suez [/quote]
+- Deux canal tech required lowered to be equal with Suez
+- Fixed election event numbers not working properly and localisation made cleaner for better readability [/quote]

 [img]https://i.imgur.com/F14PpEA.png[/img]